DaveyJH/ci-portfolio-two/README.md

 demonstrate competency with HTML, CSS and JavaScript.

-***The needs within this project are not genuine and are made purely for the purpose of completing my Code Institute project***
+***The needs within this project are not genuine and are made purely for the purpose of completing my Code Institute project.***

 ***